bytebone/verbilobot/README.md

 ## How to Run

+> [!IMPORTANT]
-However you plan to run the bot, make sure to rename the `.env.example` file to `.env` and fill in your Telegram Bot Token and Groq API Token.
+> However you plan to run the bot, make sure to rename the `.env.example` file to `.env` and fill in your Telegram Bot Token and Groq API Token.

 ### Local Go